Situated in northwest Europe, comprising the island of Great Britain and the countries of Northern Ireland, Wales, Scotland and England.

-It is a recognised nuclear weapons state and has the third highest defense spending in the world.
+It is a recognised nuclear weapons state and has the third-highest defence spending in the world.
 The British Armed Forces are charged with protecting the United Kingdom and its overseas territories, promoting the United Kingdom‘s global security interests, and supporting international peacekeeping efforts.

 Occupying most of the northern part of the island of Ireland, Northern Ireland is a state of the UK, Belfast is its capital.